LupeCruz16/LupeCruz16.github.io/README.md

 ## About the Website
 This portfolio website meticulously crafted using React.
 I also used react-scroll.
 It showcases my projects, skills, and professional growth.

+Check out the Wiki for versions of my portfolio website!

 ## How to Update A React Website Hosted on Github Pages
 To make updates to the website, follow these steps: